Jac-Zac/tmux-sshx/README.md

 ## Working with SSHX 👷

-Launching the plugin pops up an fzf-tmux "popup" with fuzzy search over SSH hosts from `~/.ssh/config`.
-If you select a host and hit enter, it will SSH into it.
-If in tmux, it opens a new window; otherwise, runs SSH directly.
+Launching the plugin opens a fuzzy finder at the bottom of your screen with SSH hosts from `~/.ssh/config`.
+The preview pane on the right shows the selected host's configuration with syntax highlighting.

-- `enter` accept selection
+- `enter` accept selection and SSH into host
-- `esc` abort
+- `esc` abort without connecting
 - `ctrl-u` scroll preview up
 - `ctrl-d` scroll preview down
 - `ctrl-n` select up
 - `ctrl-p` select down
 - `?` toggles the preview pane

+When you select a host:
+- If inside tmux: Opens SSH in a new tmux window
+- If outside tmux: Runs SSH directly in your terminal

 ## Thanks ❤️